Mubelotix/kamilata/README.md

 <p align="center">A Peer-to-Peer Search Engine System</p>

-## Abstract

-Search engines have always been quintessentially centralized systems.
-The need for a central database to store and index gigantic amounts of data has consecrated big companies as the only ones able to provide such a service.
-After years of accumulating power and influence, these same companies have started abusing their position, manipulating search results, censoring content, and spying on their users.
-As those in control of searches rule which content is reachable, they have become the new gatekeepers of the Internet.

-A purely peer-to-peer version of a search engine would allow the search of data without the need of relying on any authority.
-The network formed by users would be directly in charge of the content, with no intermediaries.
-This is Kamilata.
-It features a routing algorithm for redirecting search queries to the peers that are most likely to have matching results.
-Thanks to this approach, no central index is required.
-As a result, peers can join and leave the network freely, without any coordination needed at the network level.

 ## Scope

 This project is an implementation of the Kamilata protocol.
 It takes the form of a library that you can easily plug into your own platform.
 This library provides a simple yet very powerful API to index any document you might have.